Chapter 11: Escalation – 144 AK, Winter

-Daikon Baxter, his knights, and their students remained in hiding until after the soldiers left.
-Having concealed them where they could spot anyone approaching, he made his way down the mountain.
-The most senior apprentice would warn him with a bird call.
+Daikon Sylvanus Baxter, his knights, and their students remained in hiding until after the soldiers left.
+He made his way slowly down the mountain.
+They’d warn him of anyone approaching.

 Baxter used to think running downhill was easier than this.
 But now old, he was more aware of limitations.
 “I came as soon as I saw smoke.”
-Baxter panted.
+He panted.
 “What happened?”

-Daikon Crispus paused before answering, his face taut with emotion.
+Crispus paused before answering, his face taut, his wiry hands trembled.
 “Soldiers killed all twelve left below.
-Even the cook.
-I didn’t see any faces.
-Only uniforms.
+I couldn’t see faces, only uniforms.
 I dared not get too close.
 I should have joined them, I feel like the coward Sisera that hid in the woman’s bedchamber–”

 “How’d they die?”
 Baxter interrupted.